Call our Latitude team and quote "WK289", or book online to find the best policy

 - Questions regarding any symptoms of your condition - for COPD suffers this may be relating to your breathing.

-Medical screening takes place online through the latitude quote form above, though if you prefer, this can also be done via our UK based insurance team by calling 0800 042 0309.
+Medical screening takes place online through the latitude quote form above, though if you prefer, this can also be done via our friendly insurance team by calling our UK based landline.

 How do we calculate the price of your policy?